Items tagged “infectious disease”

-Achalasia (primary achalasia) is a failure of organised oesophageal peristalsis causing impaired relaxation of the lower oesophageal sphincter, and resulting in food stasis and often marked dilatation of the oesophagus.
-Obstruction of the distal oesophagus from other non-functional aetiologies...
+Achalasia (primary achalasia) is a failure of organized esophageal peristalsis causing impaired relaxation of the lower esophageal sphincter, and resulting in food stasis and often marked dilatation of the esophagus.
+Obstruction of the distal esophagus from other non-functional etiologies, not...

 Acute unilateral airspace opacification (differential)

 Acute unilateral airspace opacification is a subset of the differential diagnosis for airspace opacification.
 Differential diagnosis The exhaustive list of all possible causes would be huge, but a useful framework includes: pus, i.e. infection bacterial pneumonia fungal pneumonia viral p...

-Bell palsy, also known as idiopathic peripheral facial paralysis, is characterised by rapid onset facial nerve paralysis, often with resolution in 6-8 weeks.
+Bell palsy, also known as idiopathic peripheral facial paralysis, is characterized by rapid onset facial nerve paralysis, often with resolution in 6-8 weeks.
 As there are numerous causes of facial nerve palsy, many acute in onset, it is currently a diagnosis of exclusion supported by a typical p...

-Fournier gangrene is a necrotising fasciitis of the perineum.
+Fournier gangrene is a necrotizing fasciitis of the perineum.
 It is a true urological emergency due to the high mortality rate but fortunately, the condition is rare.
 Epidemiology Fournier gangrene is typically seen in diabetic men aged 50-70 years but rarely in women.
 Other than age, predispo...